 Otherwise, they spend time studying theories they cannot apply and then engage in real-world practices that do not correlate with the fundamentals taught at school.

-CAS makes up a large part of the International Baccalaureate (IB) programme.
+CAS (creativity, activity and service) makes up a large part of the International Baccalaureate (IB) programme.
 Using CAS, we at OWIS aim to help our students mature into well-rounded and balanced young adults.

 Janet Eyler, a professor of education at Vanderbilt University, said, "The challenge for liberal educators is to design learning environments and instruction so that students will be able to use what they learn in appropriate new contexts—that is, to enable the transfer of learning."

 OWIS educators meet this challenge through IB's CAS programme.

 Although the IB course is academic in nature, it also provides opportunities for students to serve as leaders in their schools and communities as well as to explore their creative and active nature.
 In fact, CAS underpins the entire IB course by giving opportunities to be an active and physical learner.

 CAS is composed of three distinct elements: